Serving clients in Fayetteville and all of NW Arkansas

 Arkansas Modified Comparative Fault Rule

-Work with Our Dedicated Bentonville Personal Injury Attorney Today
+Work with Our Dedicated Bentonville Personal Injury Lawyer Today

 If you or a family member was injured in a serious accident, consult with an experienced Bentonville personal injury attorney as soon as possible.
 Injury lawyer Ken Kieklak is here to provide you with the aggressive legal representation that you deserve for your case.
 To schedule a free case evaluation, contact Ken Kieklak, Attorney at Law, at (479) 316-0438.